YYLinn/2nd-order-solution-ML-Fairness-/README.md

 The purpose of our capstone team and this project is to research the evaluation of fairness in financial machine-learning products and evaluate current packages that quantify algorithmic bias in models.

 ## 3.Datasets <a name="Datasets"></a>
-Evaluation and mitigation of biases is applied to two datasets:
+Evaluation and mitigation of biases are applied to two datasets:

 1. [Taiwanese Credit Card Dataset](https://archive.ics.uci.edu/dataset/350/default+of+credit+card+clients)
-This dataset comprises of customers' default payments in Taiwan in 2005.
+This dataset comprises customers' default payments in Taiwan in 2005.
    **Some features of the data:**

    Target Variable: *Default/Non-Default*

-   Faetures: *23*
+   Features: *23*

    Instances: *30000*

 2. [Adult(Census) Data set](https://archive.ics.uci.edu/dataset/2/adult)
-This dataset comprisesof an individual’s annual income results from various factors.
-Also known as "Census Income" dataset.
+This dataset comprises an individual’s annual income results from various factors.
+Also known as the "Census Income" dataset.

    **Some features of the data:**

    Target Variable: *Income	>50K, <=50K*

-   Faetures: *14*
+   Features: *14*

    Instances: *48842*